Category: Leadership & Management

-Hongmei Shen, Ph.D., APR, associate professor and faculty advisor (PRSSA SDSU chapter), school of journalism & media studies, San Diego State University
+Hongmei Shen, Ph.D., APR, associate professor, San Diego State University

-Hilary Fussell Sisco, Ph.D., assistant professor, Quinnipiac University
+Hilary Sisco, Ph.D., APR, associate professor, Quinnipiac University

 Dr. Fussell Sisco has published 15 refereed journal articles in various premier academic journals in public relations and mass communication, and has presented 30 refereed research papers at international and national conferences.
 Her research agenda focuses on nonprofit organizations and crisis communication, having previously worked in nonprofit and higher education public relations.
 She is the vice-chair of the National Work, Life and Gender Issues Committee of the Public Relations Society of America.

 Jennifer Vardeman-Winter, Ph.D., assistant professor, Jack J. Valenti School of Communication

 Vardeman-Winter has published more than 15 articles and chapters related to public relations, gender and health.
 She is a 2013–2014 Page Legacy Scholar in the Arthur W. Page Center at Penn State University, and serves in task force and officer positions in the Association for Education in Journalism and Mass Communication’s Commission on the Status of Women and the Public Relations Division.